Belgarus/Complete-Projects/README.md

 * 🌍 Real-time weather data
 * 📱 Responsive and flexible layout
-* ☁️ Simple and clean design using plain JavaScript
+* ☁️ Simple and clean design using JavaScript and CSS

 ### Screenshots